Network Defence: Principles of Defence-in-Depth Networking

 The Enchanting Maintenance – Extending the Tale β¨

-In this chapter, the heroes of your organization ensure the asset’s productive life is maximized.
+In this chapter, your organization’s heroes ensure the asset’s productive life is maximized.
 They might don metaphorical armor to modify or upgrade the asset, fortifying it for resilience.

-Maintenance, in the cybersecurity realm, is a proactive endeavor.
+Maintenance is a proactive endeavor in cybersecurity.
 Specialists apply their knowledge to extend asset lifecycles, making them stronger and more secure.
 Their efforts are akin to crafting a magical shield that wards off potential threats, ensuring the asset’s continued contribution to the organization’s success.

 The Final Adieu – Disposal π

 Every story must reach its conclusion, as does the asset’s lifecycle.
-It’s time to bid farewell when it approaches the twilight of its productive life.
+When an asset approaches the twilight of its productive life, it’s time to bid farewell.
 But this farewell isn’t merely a wave goodbye; it’s a responsible send-off.
-Every trace of data is scrupulously erased; some assets might even find a second life as parts for others.
+Every data trace is scrupulously erased; some assets might even find a second life as parts for others.
 Any elements posing an environmental threat are given a proper farewell, following local guidelines.

 In the disposal phase, cybersecurity specialists continue to play a vital role.
 They ensure that data is securely wiped, minimizing the risk of data breaches.
 Responsible disposal practices protect sensitive information and adhere to environmental regulations, reducing the organization’s ecological footprint.